 - Angular contact ball bearing:

-Angular contact ball bearings have a high limit speed and can bear both meridional and axial loads, as well as pure axial loads.
+The inner and outer ring raceways of angular contact ball bearings are displaced relative to each other to allow the shaft to turn in direction offset from the bearing axis.
+They can simultaneously accommodate both radial and axial loads.
 The axial load capacity is determined by the contact angle and increases with the increase of the contact angle.

 - Cylindrical roller bearing:

-The rollers of cylindrical roller bearings are guided by two ribs of one bearing ring and the cage.
-The rollers and the guide ring form a combination, which can be separated from the other bearing ring and belong to a separable bearing.
-This kind of bearing is easy to install and disassemble.
+The rollers of cylindrical roller bearings are guided by two ribs in a bearing ring cage.
+The cylindrical rollers are capable of taking some axial load.
+These kinds of bearings are easy to install and disassemble.

 Uses and Applications of Bearings:

-The noise and vibration of the motor depend to a large extent on the bearing quality.
-The swing difference and temperature rise of the high-precision machine tool spindle are closely related to the bearing quality.
-The bearing performance in the rotating device of the communication satellite directly affects its communication effect.
-If the bearing fails in aerospace, it will cause a serious accident.
+The noise and vibration of a motor depends to a large extent on the bearing quality.
+During production, close attention is paid to conditions such as the swing difference of tooling, temperature rises of the machine tool etc., to ensure bearing quality.
+In highly sensitive applications, such as in the rotating device of communication satellites, the bearing performance directly affects the accuracy of communication.